opencv/opencv/doc/tutorials/calib3d/camera_multiview_calibration/multiview_calibration.markdown

 * `--path_to_save` - path to save results in pickle file
 * `--path_to_visualize` - path to results pickle file needed to run visualization
 * `--visualize` - visualization flag (True or False), if True only runs visualization but path_to_visualize must be provided
+* resize_image_detection - True / False, if True an image will be resized to speed-up corners detection

 Alternatively, the Python sample could be run from JSON file that should contain image points, pattern points, and boolean indicator whether a camera is fisheye.
 The example of JSON file is in `opencv_extra/testdata/python/multiview_calibration_data.json` (currently under [pull request](https://github.com/opencv/opencv_extra/pull/1001)).
 Its format should be dictionary with the following items: